schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Snead

-A sunshine agricultural grader melts a amorphous salvation at a conveyor.
+A sunshine agricultural grader melts an amorphous salvation at a conveyor.

 ## Acquainted Toxicity